esthermliu/esthermliu.github.io/_posts/2022-10-21-user-and-technical-manuals.markdown

 <b>Rotary Phone: </b>Includes an image of the rotary phone on the front page of the manual.
 Under the “installation” section, there are four diagrams illustrating the different features of the phone.

 <b>Nexus 7: </b>Includes various pictures and diagrams.
-For instance, there is a diagram demonstrating how a customer would charge their Nexus 7, and screenshots of widgets as well as labelled pictures of the interface are provided as well.
+For instance, there is a diagram demonstrating how a customer would charge their Nexus 7.
+Screenshots of widgets as well as labelled pictures of the interface are provided as well.

 <div class = "extraSpace"></div>